 Children, Youth, & Their Families

 Children from ages 3 – 11 meet in three classes according to age, one preschool class and two school-aged classes.
 Parent and other volunteers from the congregation act as teachers and classroom assistants.
-Leaving worship around 11:00 (after the sermon) children learn through Bible study, interactive activities, discussion and reading, they gain greater depth of knowledge about Jesus and the Biblical story and the beginnings of ethical and theological understanding.
-We have been using the teaching resource and curriculum Gather Round, a joint Mennonite and Brethren publication.
+Sunday school for children is one hour, from 11:00-noon.
+Through Bible study, interactive activities, discussion and reading, they gain greater depth of knowledge about Jesus and the Biblical story and the beginnings of ethical and theological understanding.

 At SMC, we are intentional in ministering to families with children through our worship, fellowship, education, and service opportunities.
 Sign up to receive a “Midweek Message” from our Pastor for Children, Youth, and their families.
 Each week’s message includes ideas for practicing faith in the home, reflections on how current events intersect with family life, and resources for parents and other caregivers of children and youth.